(Updated 10. September 2022)

 - Consensus Protocol.
 VeChain uses the Proof of Authority consensus system whereas Cardano utilizes the Proof of Stake consensus.

 - Market Capitalization.
-At the time of writing, Cardano is roughly ten times bigger than Vechain in terms of market cap.
+At the time of writing, Cardano is roughly nine times bigger than Vechain in terms of market cap. (source)

 - Burning.
 VeChain burns 70% of the transaction costs (in Vethor, not VET.
 Learn more about Vechain coin burns in this article) whereas Cardano burns none.